Markets Right Now: Stocks open higher on Wall Street | Federal News Network

 9:35 a.m.

-Stocks are opening slightly higher on Wall Street, putting the S&P 500 on track to extend its winning streak into a sixth day.
+Stocks are opening slightly higher on Wall Street as the market resumes its upward climb following a drop the day earlier.

-Facebook and Boeing were among the early winners on Wall Street Thursday.
-Facebook climbed 1.9% and Boeing added 2.1 %.
+Technology and media companies were among the early gainers Wednesday.
+Nvidia, a chipmaker, climbed 1% and Dish Network added 1.6%.

-Tesla sank 9% after the electric car maker said it delivered only 63,000 vehicles in the first quarter, down 31% from the previous quarter.
-Its production figures were also far below the pace needed to fulfill its goal of making 500,000 a year.
+Delta Air Lines, the first major U.S. company to report first-quarter earnings, rose 1.5% after turning in results that easily beat analysts’ forecasts.

-Bond prices fell.
-The yield on the benchmark 10-year Treasury rose to 2.52%.
+Bond prices rose.
+The yield on the benchmark 10-year Treasury fell to 2.48%.

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.